 Brant Cryder is the President of Yves Saint Laurent North America.
 Before rejoining the Gucci Group in his current role, Brant spent the past 12 years with the Prada Group following his time at both Saks Fifth Avenue and Armani.
 He has four wonderful children: Ellie, Baylor, Hudson and Beckett with his lovely wife Mary.
 He studied Business and Communications at Miami University in Oxford, Ohio.
 Brant is also a distinguished DJ who has played at major parties, events and fashion shows in Bali, Italy, LA and NYC.
 He has appeared at numerous speaking engagements in relation to the fashion industry including CCC Manhattan and Paradox.
 Cryder has a very strong heart to encourage, motivate and lead people into an increased understanding of their call, identity and destiny.

-Brook Hazelton is the President, Americas for Christie's, the world's leading art company.
-Previously, he was the CEO and minority owner of Phillips auction house.
-He began his career in finance, working internationally with Goldman Sachs, The Carlyle Group and James D. Wolfensohn Inc. Brook remains a private investor and co-founder of St. James Partners, an investment business.
+Brook Hazelton is the President & Co-CEO of Digital Reasoning, an Artificial Intelligence company.
+Previously, he served as President, Americas for Christie's, the world's leading art company.
+He first became involved with charity: water while CEO of Phillips auction house.
+He began his career in finance, working internationally with Goldman Sachs and The Carlyle Group.
+Brook remains a private investor and co-founder of St. James Partners, an investment business.
 Mr. Hazelton is married with two young children.
 He is an honors graduate of Princeton University and Harvard Business School.

 Chi-Hua Chien is a Co-Founder and Managing Partner of Goodwater Capital.
 Before co-founding Goodwater, Chi-Hua was a General Partner at Kleiner Perkins Caufield & Byers, where he focused on investments in consumer technology.
 Chi-Hua serves on the Board of Directors of Path, Lithium (aka Klout), Zaarly, Chill, Level Money and Zumper.
 He's also a venture capitalist who invested in Chegg, Inspirato, Karma Science (acquired by FB), Spotify and Twitter.
 Chi-Hua fell in love with startups at Stanford University, where he earned a BS in Industrial Engineering, a BA in Economics, an MS in Industrial Engineering and an MBA.